canismarko/xanespy/docs/_build/html/_sources/index.rst.txt

 Python library for analyzing **X-Ray absorbance spectroscopy** data.

 .. warning:: This documentation is still under development.
+While it is usable, the code
-The code it represents could change at any time.
+	     could change at any time.

 .. toctree::
    :maxdepth: 2